Perfectly sweet and buttery Banana Scones with a light vanilla glaze- a lovely recipe that would be perfect to make for Mother's Day...

 After the banana scones baked in the oven, I drizzled the sweet glaze over the tops of each of them.
 The glaze added the perfect touch of sweetness.

 I loved breaking off a piece of the scone and seeing little chunks of bananas inside.
-These scones were so good with my coffee and my son enjoyed them with butter and strawberry jam.
+These scones were so good with my coffee and can be enjoyed with butter and strawberry jam.

 - 2 1/2 cups all-purpose flour